Calhoun High School (Georgia): Athletics

 Calhoun football home games are played at Phil Reeve Stadium on the school campus near downtown.
 The stadium is named for C.P.
 "Phil" Reeve, the guitar player and founding member of the Georgia Yellow Hammers, an early 20th-century "old-time" band from Gordon County.

-The Jackets won their first football state title since the 1952 season in 2011 with a 27-24 overtime victory against Buford.
-The Yellow Jackets won 19 straight region titles (2001–2018), and have made the Georgia State Football Playoffs every year since the 2000 season.
+The Jackets won their first football state title since the 1952 season in 2011 with a 27–24 overtime victory against Buford.
+The Yellow Jackets won 19 straight region titles (2001–2018) and made the Georgia State Football Playoffs every year from the 2000 season until the 2023 season.
+In 2024, Calhoun won their fifth state title, defeating Jefferson 20–7, just one year after missing the playoffs.